symblai/connect-symbl-to-zoom-without-ui/README.md

  * [Community](#community)

 ## Setup

-The first step to getting setup is to [sign up][signup].
+You will find the core of the application in `index.js`.

+The first step to getting setup is to [sign up][signup] and grab your `appId` and `appToken` from the Symbl Platform page.
+Replace lines 4 and 5 with those values.
+Afterward, you want to create your Zoom meeting and grab the Zoom Meeting ID and Zoom Meeting Passcode, if any.
+Replace lines 10 and 11 with those values.
+Put your email address as a string into the array on line 25.

+Install the Symbl Javascript SDK using `npm install sybml-node`.

 ## Integration

+Start up your Zoom call and run the application using `node index.js`.
+If successful the application will start the connection to the Symbl API and begin dialing into your Zoom call.
+Be patient, as Symbl can sometimes take up to a minute to connect to your call.
+Once connected Zoom will notify you that Symbl is trying to connect.

 ## Conclusion

+After the call is finished Symbl will send you a summary email (to the email specified earlier) detailing the conversation.

 ## Community

 If you have any questions, feel free to reach out to us at devrelations@symbl.ai or through our [Community Slack][slack] or our [developer community][developer_community].

 This guide is actively developed, and we love to hear from you!
-Please feel free to [create an issue][issues] or [open a pull request][pulls] with your questions, comments, suggestions and feedback.
+Please feel free to [create an issue][issues] or [open a pull request][github.com/symblai/connect-symbl-to-zoom-without-ui/pulls] with your questions, comments, suggestions and feedback.
 If you liked our integration guide, please star our repo!

 This library is released under the [MIT License][license]